Hallux Rigidus (Stiff Big Toe)

 Pain in the joint when you are active, especially as you push-off on the toes when you walk

 Swelling around the joint

 A bump, like a bunion or callus, that develops on the top of the foot

 Stiffness in the great toe and an inability to bend it up or down

 An early diagnosis of hallux rigidus will improve your chances of restored mobility.
 To get started, a Resurgens Orthopaedics physician will ask about your medical history.
 Any previous foot injuries or structural issues in the foot should be shared with your physician.

 After hearing about the occurrence of your injury and assessing the severity of your pain, your physician may test your range of motion by having you bend your toes up and down.
 They will observe your foot for any noticeable bone spurs or calluses caused by hallux rigidus treatment and they may require imaging tests, such as X-rays or MRIs, to detect the level of bone and tissue deterioration.
 These processes will ensure a proper diagnosis and provide insight into the best way to treat your stiff and aching toe.

 Hallux Rigidus Treatment

-Arthrodesis - Fusing the bones together (arthrodesis) is often recommended when the damage to the cartilage is severe.
+Arthrodesis - Fusing the bones together (arthrodesis) is often recommended when cartilage damage is severe.
 The damaged cartilage is removed and pins, screws, or a plate are used to fix the joint in a permanent position.